Logical limit laws for minor-closed classes of graphs: Introduction

 \begin{theorem} Fix a surface $S$, let $\Gcal$ be the class of all graphs embeddable on $S$ and let $G_n \in_u \Gcal_n$.
 Then $G_n$ obeys the $\FO$-convergence law.
 Moreover, the values of the limiting probabilities $\displaystyle \lim_{n\to\infty}\Pee( G_n\models\varphi )$ do not depend on the surface $S$. \end{theorem}

 We conjecture that both Theorems~\ref{thm:surface01} and~\ref{thm:surfaceconv} extend to MSO logic.
 See the last section of this paper for a more detailed discussion.

 Having proved Theorem~\ref{thm:MSOconvadd}, a natural question is which numbers $p \in [0,1]$ are limiting probabilities of some $\MSO$ sentence.
 The proof of Theorem~\ref{thm:MSOconvadd} provides an expression for the limiting probabilities in terms of the so-called Boltzmann-Poisson distribution (defined in Section~\ref{sec:preliminariesonminorclosedclasses}), but at present we are not able to deduce a complete description of the set of limiting probabilities from it.
 We are however able to derive some information on the structure of this set.
-Two easy observations are that, since there are only countably many sentences $\varphi \in \MSO$, the set $\left\{\lim_{n\to\infty} \Pee( G_n \models\varphi) \,:\, \varphi \in \MSO \right\}$ must obviously also be countable; and since $\lim_{n\to\infty} \Pee( G_n \models\neg\varphi) = 1 - \lim_{n\to\infty} \Pee( G_n \models\varphi)$, it is symmetric with respect to $1/2$.
+Two easy observations are that, since there are only countably many sentences $\varphi \in \MSO$ (since a sentence is a finite string of symbols, taken from a countable alphabet), the set $\left\{\lim_{n\to\infty} \Pee( G_n \models\varphi) \,:\, \varphi \in \MSO \right\}$ must obviously also be countable; and since $\lim_{n\to\infty} \Pee( G_n \models\neg\varphi) = 1 - \lim_{n\to\infty} \Pee( G_n \models\varphi)$, it is symmetric with respect to $1/2$.

-Certainly not every number in $p\in [0,1]$ is a limiting probability of an $\MSO$ sentence, as there are only countably many such limiting probabilities.
+Certainly not every number $p\in [0,1]$ is a limiting probability of an $\MSO$ sentence, as there are only countably many such limiting probabilities.
 A natural question is whether the set of limiting probabilities is at least dense in $[0,1]$.
 As it turns out this is never the case (for $\Gcal$ an addable, minor-closed class):

 \begin{proposition} Let $\Gcal$ be an addable, minor-closed class of graphs and let $G_n \in_u \Gcal_n$.
 For every $\varphi\in\MSO$ we have either $\lim_{n\to\infty}\Pee( G_n \models\varphi) \leq 1-\upe^{-1/2} \approx 0.3935$ or $\lim_{n\to\infty}\Pee( G_n \models\varphi) \geq \upe^{-1/2} \approx 0.6065$. \end{proposition}